vyos/vyos-documentation/docs/configuration/vrf/index.rst

 multi-tenancy problem where each tenant has their own unique routing tables and in the very least need different default gateways.

-.. warning:: VRFs are an "needs testing" feature.
-If you think things should be different then they are implemented and handled right now - please feedback via a task created in Phabricator_.

 Configuration
 =============